This checklist summarizes the steps to renew a G-4/G-1 visa outside the U.S.

 Action by Staff

-Note: For staff currently based in CO, an approved trip request or a signed letter from the manager should be attached to this request, to enable HR Operations to proceed.
-Submit the request at least seven business days prior to the scheduled visit to the U.S. Consulate overseas.
+Note: For staff currently assigned to country offices, an approved trip request or a signed letter from the Manager must be included in the MyHR Self-Service request to enable HR Operations to process the request.

 Action by HR